 No matter whether it is purebred or mixed, the newborn puppy may be more or less intelligent or healthy.

-Also, if you want to know more about the temperament of the Yorkie mix breed you are interested, you should consider all the qualities Yorkshire terrier has and also the characteristics of the other breed.
+Also, if you want to know more about the temperament of the Yorkie mix breed you are interested in, you should consider all the qualities Yorkshire terrier has and also the characteristics of the other breed.